fpereiro/proof/notes.md

 - PE: The Universal Machine will require moving characters from one location to another on the tape.
 The c function performs a "copy"".

 ```
-c  (mC, mB, sA)             f' (c1 (mC), mB, sA)    c (mC, mB, sA).
+c  (𝕮, 𝕭, α)             f' (c1 (𝕮), 𝕭, α)    c (𝕮, 𝕭, α).
 The machine writes
-c1 (mC)             sB      pe (mC, sB)             at the end the first symbol sA and -> mC
+c1 (𝕮)             β     pe (𝕮, β)            at the end the first symbol α and -> 𝕮
 ```

-- PE: "Notice the function uses f' to find the sA character, so that the head ends up to the left of the marker, which is the figure that the marker marks.
+- PE: "Notice the function uses f' to find the α character, so that the head ends up to the left of the marker, which is the figure that the marker marks.
 The c1 function has an unusual syntax: the scanned character becomes the second argument to pe."

-- TU: "The lsat line stands for the totality of lines obtainable from it by replacing sB by any symbol which may occur on the tape of the machine concerned."
+- TU: "The lsat line stands for the totality of lines obtainable from it by replacing β by any symbol which may occur on the tape of the machine concerned."
 Note: then, for every symbol that this configuration will employ, then that m-function needs to be expanded to comprise each of these variants (one for a, one for b, etc.).

 p122

 - PE: "The ce function stands for copy and erase.
 It exists in two-argument and three-argument versions."

 ```
-ce (mC, mB, sA)               c (e (mC, mB, sA), mB, sA)       ce (mB, sA).
+ce (𝕮, 𝕭, α)               c (e (𝕮, 𝕭, α), 𝕭, α)       ce (𝕭, α).
 The machine copies down in order at the
-ce (mB, sA)                   ce (ce (mB, sA), mB, sA)         end all symbols marked sAand erases the letters sA; -> mB
+ce (𝕭, α)                  ce (ce (𝕭, α), 𝕭, α)        end all symbols marked αand erases the letters α; -> 𝕭
 ```

-- Note: in the two-argument version, the first argument (`ce (mB, sA)`) is executed *after* the first (outer) invocation.
+- Note: in the two-argument version, the first argument (`ce (𝕭, α)`) is executed *after* the first (outer) invocation.
 This is why the function doesn't go into an infinite recourse.
 It will call itself only after calling the three-argument version.
 In normal programming, the nested functions are executed first, but here, as Petzold said earlier, we're passing references to functions.

-- PE: "The three-argument ce first uses c to copy the leftmost figure marked with sA and then uses e to erase that marker.
-The two-argument version of ce uses the three-argument version to copy the first figure and erase the marker, but then goes back to the two-character version. (...) all symbols marked with sA are copied to the end of the tape in the first available F-squares.
+- PE: "The three-argument ce first uses c to copy the leftmost figure marked with α and then uses e to erase that marker.
+The two-argument version of ce uses the three-argument version to copy the first figure and erase the marker, but then goes back to the two-character version. (...) all symbols marked with α are copied to the end of the tape in the first available F-squares.
 (Turing's second example on page 87 could have used this function to copy a run of 1s to the end of the tape.)"

 - PE: "A more efficint scheme has ce erasing the marker when it's first located and before it copies the character (...)
 But turing is not interested in mundane issues of efficiency."

 - PE: "The re function is "replace".
-The sA and sB arguments are assumed to be markers.
-The function finds the leftmost sA and replaces it with sB.
-(We know that sA and sB are markers because Turing doesn't allow replacing figures already marked on F-squares."
+The α and β arguments are assumed to be markers.
+The function finds the leftmost α and replaces it with β.
+(We know that α and β are markers because Turing doesn't allow replacing figures already marked on F-squares."

 ```
-re  (mC, mB, sA, sB)                   f (re1 (mC, mB, sA, sB), mB, sA)    re (mC, mB, sA, sB).
+re  (𝕮, 𝕭, α, β)                  f (re1 (𝕮, 𝕭, α, β), 𝕭, α)    re (𝕮, 𝕭, α, β).
 The machine replaces
-re1 (mC, mB, sA, sB)     E, PsB        mC                                  the first sA by sB and -> mC -> mB if there's no sA.
+re1 (𝕮, 𝕭, α, β)     E, Pβ        𝕮                             the first α by β and -> 𝕮 -> 𝕭 if there's no α.
 ```

-- PE: "The three argument version replaces all sA markers with sB."
+- PE: "The three argument version replaces all α markers with β."

 ```
-re (mB, sA, sB)                        re (re (mB, sA, sB), mB, sA, sB)    re (mB, sA, sB).
+re (𝕭, α, β)                        re (re (𝕭, α, β), 𝕭, α, β)    re (𝕭, α, β).
 The machine replaces all
-                                                                           letters sA by sB. -> mB
+                                                                  letters α by β. -> 𝕭
 ```

 p123